-The following tables categorize the Fund's financial assets (liabilities) fair value measurement according to a three-level hierarchy.
+The following tables categorize the Fund's financial assets (liabilities) fair value measurement according to a three-level hierarchy and, if any, include investments pledged as collateral presented separately from the Schedule of Investments.
 The methodology used for valuing securities is not necessarily an indication of the risk associated with investing in those securities.
-The fair value measurement is described in Note 2 "Material accounting policies".
+The fair value measurement is described in Note 2 "Material Accounting Policies".